Passwords can be written as plain text in SQL statements such as

 that this also bypasses password rewriting.

 Password rewriting occurs only when plain text passwords are expected.
 For statements with syntax that expect a password hash value, no rewriting occurs.
 If a plain text password is supplied erroneously for such syntax, the password is logged as given, without rewriting.
-For example, the following statement is logged as shown because a password hash value is expected:

 To guard log files against unwarranted exposure, locate them in